apalache-mc/apalache/docs/src/adr/006rfc-unit-testing.md

 > Yeah, but your scientists were so preoccupied with whether or not they could,
 > that they didn't stop to think if they should.

-(Thanks Jure Kukovec for pointing to this quote!)
+Thanks to Jure Kukovec for pointing to this quote!

 #### 3.5.2.
 Why annotations instead of special operators